Western wildfires: Crews make progress on huge Oregon blaze

 At least 2,000 homes were ordered evacuated at some point during the fire and an additional 5,000 were threatened.

-The upper eastern edge of the blaze continued to move toward Summer Lake, jumping fire lines on Thursday and prompting a local evacuation order for some portions of Lake County to be raised to “go now!,” fire officials said.
+The upper eastern edge of the blaze continued to move toward Summer Lake, jumping fire lines on Thursday and prompting an evacuation order for some portions of Lake County to be raised to “go now!” fire officials said.

-Winds up to 10 miles per hour (16 kilometers per hour) could drive the flames through timber but not at the pace seen last week, when the wind-driven blaze grew exponentially, fire information officer Angela Goldman said.
+Winds up to 10 mph (16 kph) could drive the flames through timber but not at the pace seen last week, when the wind-driven blaze grew exponentially, fire information officer Angela Goldman said.

 The fire, which was sparked by lightning, had been expanding by up to 4 miles (6 kilometers) a day, pushed by strong winds and critically dry weather.

-There was good news on the lower portion of the 624-square-mile (1,616-square-kilometer) blaze.
+There was good news on the lower portion of the 625-square-mile (1,619-square-kilometer) blaze.
 Crews had locked in containment lines and on the lower southeastern side, crews were able to gain a substantial foothold, allowing them to cut back to nighttime patrols from what had been a “24-7 run-and-gun” fight, fire information officer Sarah Gracey said.

 “For us, that’s a pretty big step,” she said.
 “It’s not that easy to work in a pitch-black forest in the middle of the night.”